 | Mary joined NUI, Galway in 2004, having previously trained as a professional accountant with PWC and lectured for BPP Professional Education and University College Cork.

-She is a Fellow of the Association of Chartered Certified Accountants, holds a Master of Business Studies in Corporate Finance and Accounting and is currently undertaking doctoral research examining how management accounting systems evolve and develop in SMEs.
+She is a Fellow of the Association of Chartered Certified Accountants, holds a Master of Business Studies in Corporate Finance and Accounting and is currently undertaking doctoral research examining the emergence and evolution of management accounting systems in SMEs.

 Mary lectures in Financial Accounting at both undergraduate and postgraduate levels in the School of Business & Economics.

-Mary has a particular interest in career mentoring and has organised a number of events in recent times facilitating one-to-one meetings between undergraduate students and senior level professionals to discuss career opportunities and plans.
+Mary has a particular interest in career mentoring and established the annual J. E. Cairnes School of Business and Economics Career Mentoring Event in 2010 facilitating one-to-one meetings between undergraduate students and senior level professionals to discuss career opportunities and plans.

 Kelly, T. and Barrett, M. (2011) The Leading Causes and Potential Consequences of Occupational Stress - A Study of Irish Trainee Accountants.
 Irish Accounting Review, Volume 18, Issue 2, pp. 31-55.